ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/storage-engine.markdown

 {INFO: Running on 32 bits}

 Since RavenDB 4.0, Voron has no limits when running in 32 bits mode.
-The issue of running out of address space when mapping files into memory has been adressed by providing a dedicated pager (component responsible for mapping) for 32 bits environments.
+The issue of running out of address space when mapping files into memory has been addressed by providing a dedicated pager (component responsible for mapping) for 32 bits environments.

 Instead of mapping an entire file, it maps just the pages that are required and only for the duration of the transaction.